bat-z/bat-z/README.md

 ⠀⠀ ⠀⠀ ⠀ ⠀⠀ <details>
 ⠀⠀⠀ ⠀ <summary> REMINDER </summary>

-⠀⠀⠀⠀ ⠀ ⠀-- I don't comment on ata except with ⠀⠀ ⠀⠀ close friends.
+⠀⠀⠀⠀ ⠀ ⠀-- I don't comment on ata except with ⠀⠀ ⠀⠀some close friends.
 I mostly use VPN for safetly lol. and if someone impersonating me made a comment on ata that isnt my friend, that is NOT me.
 Same with ppl copying my skins.

 ⠀⠀⠀⠀⠀ ⠀  ⠀I’m not going to block anyone.
 Plsase stop bothering my friends.
 My friends and I don’t owe you any explanation.